Bheck890/COP-Production/README.md

 add to the project and add ideas of what to further add to this project.

 ## Author
-Project idea - Scott Vanselow
 Project Coded by - Brandon Heck

+## License
+This project is licensed under the MIT License.

 ## Acknowledgments
+Project idea - Scott Vanselow

 ## History
-from the Initial idea instructions. additions like User errors and additions to information on the added item types.
+from the Initial idea instructions.
+I have added additions like User error Messeges,<br /> and additions to insert information on the added item types.

 ## Key Programming Concepts Utilized
+I have utilized SQL coding Techniques as well as object polymorphism.<br />
+as well as Java FXML setup for further projets.